bollu/languagemodels/README.md

 myself, so I might as well be the change I want to see in the world with regards to libraries for machine learning...

+We need an abstraction called `Program`, which is a sequence of `Stmt`s...

 ## `lstm.py`

 jointly train the language model with the word embedding.
 Use `--train` to